 Today, June 24th 2010 I’m living and helping dog owners on the Gold Coast of Australia, but with the Internet, it’s possible for me to help people all over the world.

-I’ve been a dog trainer without my own dog for the last 10 years, mainly because I’m around dogs all the time and although I have fun teaching them things, coming home and teaching a cat has been much more rewarding/challenging for me.
+About Didga the CAT: I’ve been a dog trainer without my own dog for the last 12 years, mainly because I’m around dogs all the time and although I have fun teaching them things, coming home and teaching a cat has been much more rewarding/challenging for me.
 It has made me a much better dog trainer and helped the dogs learn how to behave around a cat.
-“Didga”, a tabby cat is the star now, I adopted her from the shelter, fast forward a few years, her videos on YouTube have reached over 21 million views.
-Together with my Malibu Dog Training youtube channel I have about 24 million views and 85k subscribers!
+“Didga”, a tabby cat I adopted her from the shelter is the STAR now and takes up most of my time, so I’m not training dogs ATM.
+Her videos on YouTube have reached over 35 million views.
+Together with my Malibu Dog Training youtube channel I have about 40 million views and 115k subscribers!
 I hope you’ll visit my channels, MALIBUDOGTRAINING and CATMANTOO

 RIP Shultz (A miniature Schnauzer) and Quiz (a ginger cat) special pets of mine who were both talented enough to appear in television and movies.
 The Leeza Gibbons show, Americas greatest pets, Donnie and Marie show, Americas & Australia’s funniest videos, Worlds most amazing animals (Japanese production), Late night with David Letterman (stupid pet tricks) and Pet Star (Animal Planet).
 Schultz had a big role in the HBO movie “Devil In The Flesh”.